Eric J Ma's Website

 written by Eric J. Ma on 2026-06-16 | tags: automation react productivity ai memory learning coding open source state tools

-In this blog post, I share how my coding agent learned from my mistakes and automatically patched its own skills using a new OpenCode plugin I built called opencode-autolearn.
-Over ten days, it observed my coding sessions, extracted lessons, and updated its memory and skills without any manual intervention.
-I explain the architecture, design decisions, and real-world impact, including how it fixed a tricky Convex migration bug on its own.
-Curious how an agent can truly learn from your workflow and get better every session?
-Read on to find out!
+My coding agent now patches its own skills after watching me work, using an OpenCode plugin I built called opencode-autolearn.
+Over a few weeks of dogfooding it observed my sessions, extracted lessons, and updated its memory and skills with no manual intervention.
+I cover the architecture, the design decisions, and the real-world impact, including a Convex migration bug it fixed on its own and how the memory now syncs across machines.
+Curious how an agent can learn from your workflow and sharpen every session?

 I was debugging a transcript duplication bug in my voice-first gym coaching app.
 The coach's responses were being saved twice to the database, one turn apart.
 I traced it to a React 18 batching issue in the flush logic, refactored the state management into a hook, wrote a one-shot backfill to clean up the historical data, and committed everything.